camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 :::

+## Prerequisites

+- A dual-region Camunda 8 setup installed in 2 different regions, preferably derived from our [AWS dual-region guide](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md).
+- [Helm (3.x)](https://helm.sh/docs/intro/install/) for installing and upgrading the [Camunda Helm chart](https://github.com/camunda/camunda-platform-helm).
+- [Kubectl (1.28.x)](https://kubernetes.io/docs/tasks/tools/#kubectl) to interact with the Kubernetes cluster.
+- [zbctl](./../../../apis-tools/cli-client/index.md) to interact with the Zeebe cluster.

 ## Procedure

 We don't differ between active and passive regions as the procedure is the same for either loss.
 We will focus on losing the passive region while still having the active region.

-You'll have to take care of DNS considerations by rerouting traffic to the functioning region, which are disregarded in the following.
+You'll need to reroute the traffic to the surviving region with the help of DNS (details on how to do that depend on your DNS setup and are not covered in this guide)

-After identifying or considering a region as lost, you should ensure that it doesn't reconnect, as this will hinder a successful recovery during failover and failback execution.
-In case this is just temporary, Zeebe can survive a region loss but will stop processing due the loss in quorum and ultimately fill up the persistent disk before running out of volume resulting in the loss of data. <!-- Manu had some good advice on this -->
+After you've identified a region loss, before beginning the region restoration procedure, you need to ensure that the lost region cannot reconnect back (as this will hinder a successful recovery during failover and failback execution).

+In case the region is only lost temporarily (e.g. due to the network hiccups), Zeebe can survive a region loss but will stop processing due to the loss in quorum and ultimately fill up the persistent disk before running out of volume, resulting in the loss of data.

-The **failover** procedure aims to temporarily restore operations by redeploying Camunda 8 within the same region to resume workflow engine functionality.
-During this period, Zeebe is unable to export or process new data until it achieves quorum and the configured Elasticsearch endpoints for the exporters become accessible, which is the outcome of the failover procedure.
+The **failover** phase of the procedure results in the temporary restoration of Camunda 8 functionality by redeploying it within the surviving region to resume Zeebe engine functionality.
+Before the completion of this phase, Zeebe is unable to export or process new data until it achieves quorum and the configured Elasticsearch endpoints for the exporters become accessible, which is the outcome of the failover procedure.

-The **failback** procedure involves completely restoring the failed region, thereby restoring your dual-region setup to its full functionality.
+The **failback** phase of the procedure results in completely restoring the failed region to its full functionality.
+It requires you to have the second region ready again for the redeployment of Camunda.

-The following procedures are building on top of the work done in the [AWS setup guide](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md#deploy-camunda-8-to-the-clusters) about deploying Camunda 8 to a dual-region cluster.
-We assume you have your own copy of the [c8-multi-region](https://github.com/camunda/c8-multi-region) repository and previously done changes in the `camunda-values.yml`.
+The following procedures are building on top of the work done in the [AWS setup guide](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md#deploy-camunda-8-to-the-clusters) about deploying Camunda 8 to two Kubernetes clusters in different regions.
+We assume you have your own copy of the [c8-multi-region](https://github.com/camunda/c8-multi-region) repository and previously done changes in the `camunda-values.yml` to adjust them to your setup.

-Please ensure to have followed the points [environment prerequisites](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md#environment-prerequisites) and [deploy Camunda 8 to the clusters](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md#deploy-camunda-8-to-the-clusters) to have the required base to build upon.
+Please ensure to have followed the points in [environment prerequisites](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md#environment-prerequisites) and [deploy Camunda 8 to the clusters](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md#deploy-camunda-8-to-the-clusters) to have Camunda 8 installed and configured for a dual-region setup.

 ### Failover

 <Tabs queryString="failover">
   <TabItem value="step1" label="Step 1" default>

-#### Ensure Network Disconnection
+#### Ensure network isolation between Kubernetes clusters

 <StateContainer
 current={<Three viewBox="140 40 680 500" />}